Celebrating New York

 Both installation are formal expressions reflecting the basic idea of Art Deco, an epoch during which the Rockefeller Center was built: the artistic decoration of architecture as a “Gesamtkunstwerk” – a complete work of art.

-With a confident sense of the style of the 1920s and 1930s, Michael transferred the spirit of this bygone time into this renovation.
+With his certain sense of the style of the 1920s and 1930s, Michael transferred the spirit of this bygone time into the renovation.

 In 2015 Michael Hammers Studios were commissioned by the Rockefeller Center to maintain Radiance to the full extent under Michael Hammers artistic supervision.